Updated: Feb 10

 Throughout my career, I have been on a number of truly amazing teams with truly amazing people.

 I count three of them as high-performing.
-One of those three had just two members, including me.
+One of those three teams had just three members, including me.

 #leadershipdevelopment #leadershiptraining #leadershipcoach #leadershipcoaching #leadershipmatters #leadershipgoals #leadershiptips #leadershiplessons #leadershipteam #team #teamwork #teamworkmakesthedreamwork #teambuilding #highperformanceteams #bhfyp